VCP-dev/Unity-WebGL-testing-tool/README.md

 # Unity-WebGL-testing-tool
 A tool for testing Unity WebGL builds

 Currently for windows only.
+Requires node js to be installed on your machine

 Features available:
-   - Allows you to test your webgl builds locally
+   - Allows you to test your webgl builds locally using node js
    - The following have to be specified before launching a server:

          1. The path to the folder containing the WebGL files